 - Repair aerators on bathroom faucets with products that have flow rates of no more than one gallon per minute.

 - Reduce your water waste when washing the dishes by scraping off food and not rinsing them beforehand.
 Most of today’s dishwashers will not require you to rinse off food.
-If you do need to rinse them use cold water instead of hot water to cut down energy and water waste.
+If you need to rinse them, use cold water instead of hot water to cut down energy and water waste.

 Cut Down Wasted Heat in Your Water Heater: